A quantum information perspective on meson melting

 In particular, for a thermal equilibrium setting, we showed in section~\ref{sec:Renyi} that the scaling of the second R\'enyi entropy density is determined at low temperatures through an exponential damping (as a function of the inverse temperature $\beta$) set by the meson masses.
 In contrast, at high temperatures, the behavior is identical to that expected in a CFT (power-law dependence), meaning that meson states have been melted, i.e.\ the temperature sets the only scale in the physical system.

-An independent, truly out-of-equilibrium probe is provided by the real time evolution of reflected entropies after thermal quantum quenches (cf.\ section~\ref{sec:quench}).
+An independent, truly out of equilibrium probe is provided by the real-time evolution of reflected entropies after thermal quantum quenches (cf.\ section~\ref{sec:quench}).
 In this setting, we prepared initial thermal states in the ferromagnetic phase of the Ising model and implemented a quantum quench by simulating their evolution under a fixed post-quench Hamiltonian in the nonintegrable ferromagnetic phase.
 Whereas the initial state is not in equilibrium, we can identify an effective temperature corresponding to the energy density of the state.
 We could vary the effective temperature of this setup either through different parameter regimes in the pre-quench state or by modifying its initial temperature.
 While at low effective temperatures mesons give rise to entanglement oscillations (in line with the vacuum quenches in~\cite{kormos2017real}), we observed a linear entanglement growth at the highest achieved temperatures, meaning that the imprint of mesons is fully suppressed and that they are not the relevant degrees of freedom any longer.